sonatype/docker-nexus/README.md

 ## Notes

-* Installation of Nexus Professional is `/opt/sonatype/nexus`.
+* Installation of Nexus Professional is to `/opt/sonatype/nexus`.
 Notably:
   * `/opt/sonatype/nexus-pro/conf/nexus.properties` is the properties file
   * `/opt/sonatype/nexus/bin/start.sh` is the start script.
 It uses JVM global parameters to set `nexus-work` and `nexus-webapp-context-path`.

 * A persistent directory, `/sonatype-work`, is used for configuration, logs, and storage.
 This directory needs to be writable by the Nexus